Claudia Salinas: Personal life

-Claudia was born in Monterrey, Nuevo Leon, Mexico.
+Salinas was born in Monterrey, Nuevo Leon, Mexico.

 Although she is fluent in English, her first language is Spanish.
-At the age of 4, she began training as a ballet dancer.
+At the age of four, she began training as a ballet dancer.
 She performed in several ballet productions in her hometown Monterrey.
 Her parents, skeptical of a career as a dancer, encouraged her to go to college.
-Following her parents footsteps, both academics, she graduated from Industrial and Systems Engineering from the Universidad Regiomontana when she was only 19.
+Following her parents footsteps, both academics, she graduated from Industrial and Systems Engineering from the Universidad Regiomontana when she was 19.